• Skip to primary navigation

 Instructions

-Sweet Pastry Base
+Sweet Pastry Base (see recipe card below)

-Pistachio Filling
+Pistachio Pastry Cream Filling

-• Take off the heat, whisk in the pistachio paste and leave to cool.
-Place some cling film directly on to the pastry cream, to avoid a film forming on top (you don't want to whisk this in later, otherwise you'll end up with a lumpy bumpy cream!)
-Cover with the film again and chill in the fridge.
+• Take off the heat and leave to cool.
+Place cling film directly on to the pastry cream, to avoid a film forming on top.
+Once cool, chill in the fridge for at least an hour.

 Assembly